Makó gas field

 The Makó gas field (Makó Trough of the Pannonian Basin Gas Accumulation) is a large natural gas field next to Makó, in southeastern Hungary.

 Formation

-The worldwide interest in unconventional hydrocarbon accumulations has increased continuously a growing demand for natural gas, and equally important, because of the availability of a growing range of advanced oilfield technologies.
-For these reasons the thermally mature, shaly sediments of the deep Makó Trough of the Pannonian Basin have become a new target for exploration companies looking for unconventional natural gas resources.
+The worldwide interest in unconventional hydrocarbon accumulations has increased continuously because of a growing demand for natural gas and the availability of a growing range of advanced oilfield technologies.
+For these reasons, the thermally mature, shaly sediments of the deep Makó Trough of the Pannonian Basin have become a new target for exploration companies looking for unconventional natural gas resources.

 Research

 Since the 1960s it was well known that a large gas field existed next to Makó.
 The disadvantages are the depth of the gas deposit at about 5000 m as well as the very high pressures and temperatures, the large thermal increase with depth in Hungary about 20 m per degree Celsius compared to a world-average 50 m per degree Celsius).

 In the late 1980s, the World Bank funded a deep drilling program in Hungary, led by the American Geological Survey.
 An American geologist, John Gustavson, noted in the survey data that he obtained a research permit in 1998 for part of the Makó Trough.
 Later Marc A. Bruner bought the concession from him, who founded the Canadian-based Falcon Oil & Gas Ltd.

 At the 90% probability rate, Makó had certified recoverable resources of over 600 e9m3 of natural gas, according to a report by the Scotia Group, prepared for the field's exploration concession holder, the Falcon Oil and Gas.
 Later estimates rose to about 1550 e9m3 of natural gas.